 A maximum of 2 days before the event the controls should be synchronised.
+This time scale is important as the clocks in each control can drift out of sync

-- Again lay the all controls out on the table. - Insert the service key repeatedly into the Timemaster until the display shows 'TIMEMA'. - Insert the coupling stick wide end into the Timemaster's dibber hole.
+- Lay the all controls out on the table. - For level C and above where both an A set and C set are in use choose the Timemaster with the desired 'on time' (12/24 hours as explained above). - Place all other time master controls to one side.
+IT IS IMPORTANT THAT ONE TIME MASTER IS NOT USED TO SYNCHRONISE ANOTHER. - Insert the service key repeatedly into the chosen Timemaster until the display shows 'EXT MA'. - Insert the coupling stick wide end into the Timemaster's dibber hole.

 • At each control insert the other end of the coupling stick into the dibber hole until the 2 boxes are side by side.
 Wait till the control box beeps twice and flashes its red light.
-This indicates the time in the control is synchronised to the Timemaster.
+This indicates the time in the control and the 'on time' is synchronised to the Timemaster.

-- If the Timemaster fails to beep try the following actions: - Remove and re-insert the TimeMaster - o Remove the Timemaster, turn the control box over and re-insert the TimeMaster. - Remove the Timemaster, use the 'Service Off' dibber to wake up the control box before reinserting the TimeMaster - Repeat this step for all control, start and stop boxes. - Any boxes that fail to start or synchronise must be isolated and returned to the SI Equipment Officer for repair. - Finally there will be a purple 'Clear Backup' dibber in each set.
+- If the Timemaster fails to beep, try the following actions: - Remove and re-insert the TimeMaster - o Remove the Timemaster, turn the control box over and re-insert the TimeMaster. - Remove the Timemaster, use the 'Service Off' dibber to wake up the control box before reinserting the TimeMaster - Repeat this step for all control, start and stop boxes. - Any boxes that fail to start or synchronise must be isolated and returned to the SI Equipment Officer for repair. - Finally, there will be a purple 'Clear Backup' dibber in each set.
 Insert this into the start, check and clear boxes in turn.
 Each box should beep when it has cleared.
 This clears the list of dibbers seen by the box.
-(The start box will be interrogated by the Download staff to upload a list of starters.
+(The start box/boxes will be interrogated by the download staff to upload a list of starters.
 This list is compared (by the download software) with the list of those who have downloaded to compile a list of runners still out on the course.)